Center for International Studies

 Conversation Partners are expected to commit to meeting at least once a week for the duration of the semester.
 This wonderful cross-cultural sharing opportunity gives both U.S. and International students opportunities to learn about and celebrate their differences.

 It is a great opportunity to help students from around the world learn more about American culture, customs and lifestyle.
 In addition to the cultural experience, it is a great way to build a resumé!
 If you are interested in meeting and talking to people from other countries, email CIS-Activities@wiu.edu.

 Cultural Connections are biweekly gatherings that enable intercultural discussions based on select cultural topics, using guided conversational questions.
 These events are a chance to meet new people, learn about many different cultures around the world, and share information about your culture with others.

 Coffee, tea, and other light refreshments will be served free of charge.
 These events are free and open to the campus and community.

 March 28 - Volunteerism

 April 25 - Sports and Physical Activity

 Two to three times each semester, a student or group of students representatives from various countries offer us a glimpse into their country over a weekday lunch hour.
 Authentic cuisine from the country being presented is served to all those in attendance, as well.

-Conversation Mentors provides the WESL students with the opportunity to practice their English skills, learn about American culture, share about their own cultures, and get to know people from the WIU community in a pleasant and friendly setting.
-The conversation mentors are volunteers who participate in organized small group conversations with the WESL students.
+WESL Conversation Mentors provides the WESL students with the opportunity to practice their English skills.
+As they learn about American culture, share about their own cultures, and get to know people from the WIU community, all participants enjoy a pleasant and friendly setting.
+Conversation mentors are volunteers who participate in organized small group conversations with the WESL students.

 For more information, please call (309) 298-2485.